NLP-Group-4/DEXTER/README.md

 ### Experiment 4: Hard Negative Injection
 **Script**: [`evaluation/wikimultihop/run_hard_negatives_experiment.py`](evaluation/wikimultihop/run_hard_negatives_experiment.py)

-Evaluates RAG robustness when ground-truth evidence is combined with hard negatives retrieved via dense retrieval.
-Unlike random noise, hard negatives are retriever-based and semantically similar to the query, making this experiment a realistic test to understand if hard negatives improve RAG performance compared to random documents.
+Evaluates the robustness of RAG systems when ground-truth evidence is combined with hard negatives retrieved via dense retrieval.
+Unlike random noise, these hard negatives are retriever-based and semantically similar to the query, making this an informative setting for analyzing performance degradation compared to randomly injected noise.

 - **Model**: Gemma 3 4B (via Ollama)
 - **Hard Negative levels**: k = 1, 3, 5 hard negatives
-- **Method**: Bootstraps dense retrieval (Contriever) to build a high-recall reduced corpus, followed by final retrieval.
-Combines gold evidence with retrieved hard negatives, shuffled to prevent positional bias.
+- **Method**: For each question, all gold evidence passages are aggregated and combined with k hard negatives retrieved using a dense retriever (Contriever).
+Hard negatives are selected from the top retrieved documents after filtering out gold evidence.
+The combined context is randomly shuffled to prevent positional bias.
 - **Results**: [`results/Experiment_4/`](results/Experiment_4/)

 ### Analysis: Extended Churn Analysis